enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/using-tailwind.md

   - "Example app": https://github.com/enhance-dev/enhance-example-tailwind
 ---

 [Tailwind](https://tailwindcss.com) is a popular utility CSS library.
-For those looking to use Tailwind with Enhance, simply follow Tailwind’s [installation instructions using the Tailwind CLI](https://tailwindcss.com/docs/installation), keeping the following in mind:
+For those looking to use Tailwind with Enhance, follow Tailwind’s [installation instructions using the Tailwind CLI](https://tailwindcss.com/docs/installation), keeping the following in mind:

 - Your `tailwind.config.js` file’s `content` value should be set to: `["./app/**/*.{html,mjs}"]`
 - The path supplied to the Tailwind CLI’s output (`-o`) argument should reside in [your project’s public folder](/docs/learn/starter-project/public)